If you’re looking for a vacation that’s equal parts culture, relaxation and fun, Virginia’s Cultural Region should top your list.

-Of course, I always love to go shopping when I’m in a new destination and see the region’s trends, and there were a ton of options.
-Tysons Corner and The Fashion Centre at Pentagon City were not only huge, but had excellent upscale brands.
-And I found some great deals at both Potomac Mills and Leesburg Corner Premium Outlets.
+Of course, I always love to go shopping when I’m in a new destination and see the region’s trends, and there were many options here.
+Tysons Corner and The Fashion Centre at Pentagon City were huge and had excellent upscale brands.
+I found some great deals at both Potomac Mills and Leesburg Corner Premium Outlets.

-I left Virginia’s Cultural Region relaxed, well fed and entertained, with some new clothes and new knowledge of American History.
-A perfectly diverse and fantastic vacation!
+I left Virginia’s Cultural Region relaxed, well fed and entertained with some new clothes and new knowledge of US hjistory, making this a perfectly diverse and fantastic vacation.